stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 ```

 That's it!
 We can now use a combination of tensor parallelism and FSDP to scale our model to as many GPUs or TPUs as we want.
+By comparison, in PyTorch, there are usually significant changes to the model required to add tensor parallelism,
+including replacing the right set of `Linear` layers with modified versions that do communication.

 ## Training Performance on TPU